Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Malignant melanoma

 Cancerous skin masses can be of different sizes, colors, or shapes.
-They are generally mobile and can cause bleeding at the site, pain, loss of appetite, and weight loss.
-Depending on where they appear, the pain can cause lameness (if they appear on the legs), mastication problems (when they appear in the mouth), etc.
+They are generally mobile and can be painless and benign-looking or cause bleeding at the site, pain, loss of appetite, and weight loss.
+Depending on where they appear, they can cause lameness (if they appear on the legs), excessive licking, oral problems (when they appear in the mouth), etc.

-Cancer in general is a dangerous medical condition because if it is not detected and treated in time, cancer cells can migrate from the primary tumor to other organs and tissues, developing distant metastases1.
+Cancer in general is a dangerous medical condition because if it is not detected and treated in time, cancerous cells can migrate from the primary tumor to other organs and tissues, developing distant metastases.
 Dogs can die from metastases.

 For this reason, it is important to take your dog to the veterinarian when you notice a lump or bump on their body.
 The sooner the diagnosis is made, the better your dog’s chances of survival (if it actually is cancer).